5 Quicken Alternatives Now that Quicken Online is Dead

 Want a tool that accounts for everyday spending but has a heavier focus on long-term financial planning?
 Personal Capital may be exactly what you’re looking for.
 Like Mint, it features a user-friendly, image-driven interface.
 And like Mint, it syncs with your existing accounts to bring in data automatically.

 Unlike Mint, though, Personal Capital has always had a heavy focus on investments.
 It helps you keep track of your net worth, and it also offers a variety of advising tools.
 For instance, you can use the investment checkup tool to find out your current asset allocation compared with Personal Capital’s suggested allocation.
+In other words, it’s the most comprehensive financial tool on the market — and it’s free.
 You can read our full review of this tool here.

 Not sure which of these options will work best for you?
 Get our breakdown of the best budget tools here.